IoanOik/DAG-Blockchain/README.md

 # DAG Blockchain
-This project is focused on creating and implementing a Blockchain protocol based on the Directed Acyclic Graph stucture.
+This project is focused on creating and implementing a Blockchain protocol based on the Directed Acyclic Graph structure.
 Idealy the result would be to achieve better scalabilty and transaction per minute ratio than a typical blockchain, by constructing and verifing multiple transaction blocks concurrently.

 **_This is still an ongoing project_**